 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Non-Small Cell Lung Cancer.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 About the lungs

 When a person inhales, the lungs absorb oxygen from the air and bring the oxygen into the bloodstream for delivery to the rest of the body.
 As the body’s cells use oxygen, they release carbon dioxide.
 The bloodstream carries carbon dioxide back to the lungs, and the carbon dioxide leaves the body when a person exhales.

 About non-small cell lung cancer

 NSCLC begins when healthy cells in the lung change and grow out of control, forming a mass called a tumor, a lesion, or a nodule.
-A lung tumor can begin anywhere in the lung.
-A tumor can be cancerous or benign.
-Once a cancerous lung tumor grows, it may shed cancer cells.
+This can begin anywhere in the lung.
+The tumor can be cancerous or benign.
+When a cancerous lung tumor grows, it may shed cancer cells.
 These cells can be carried away in blood or float away in the fluid, called lymph, that surrounds lung tissue.
 Lymph flows through tubes called lymphatic vessels that drain into collecting stations called lymph nodes.

 Types of NSCLC

-These images used with permission by the College of American Pathologists.
+Images used with permission from the College of American Pathologists.

 Looking for More of an Introduction?